Manjushriug/Parcel-Info/README.md

 5. On the browser in the address bar run http://127.0.0.1:5000/ to land in main page of the app
 6. Select the options listed on the mainpage, click on submit to get the parcel info
 7. scroll down to see the location of the parcel, click on the marker ro see the info of the parcel.

+Requirement Spec:

+Data Transformation
+Transform the XML streams(End points) and output the data in json format

+Presentation:
+Parse the latitude and longitude coordinates from the XML streams and display the location on Google Maps.
+Click on the map marker to display the additional details on the map.